Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 15. A company is hosting business critical workloads in an AWS Region.
 To protect against data loss and ensure business continuity, a mirror image of the current AWS environment should be created in another AWS Region.
 Company policy requires that the standby environment must be available in minutes in case of an outage in the primary AWS Region.
 Which AWS service can be used to meet these requirements?
     - A. CloudEndure Disaster Recovery.
+[CloudEndure Disaster Recovery is designed to provide business continuity and disaster recovery by continuously replicating workloads across AWS Regions.]
     - B. CloudEndure Migration.
-    - C. AWS Backup.
+    - C. AWS Backup. [centralized backup management, but does not create a standby environment for disaster recovery.]
     - D. AWS Glue.

     <details markdown=1><summary markdown='span'>Answer</summary>